 Communications between lawyers and outside litigation consultants, such as e-discovery vendors, are largely protected by the attorney work product doctrine and the attorney-client privilege.
-Similarly, knowledge possessed by in-house litigation support personnel is also generally protected from disclosure from discovery in litigation.
+Similarly, the knowledge possessed by in-house litigation support personnel is also generally protected from disclosure from discovery in litigation.

 Discovery Limited From Those Assisting Attorneys

 In United States v.
-Nobles, 422 U.S. 225 (1975) the United States Supreme Court acknowledged that to do their jobs, attorneys rely on investigators, consultants and other third parties.
+Nobles, 422 U.S. 225 (1975) the United States Supreme Court acknowledged that to do their jobs, attorneys rely on investigators, consultants, and other third parties.
 As a result, the court concluded the attorney work product doctrine and attorney client privilege limits discovery from persons assisting attorneys.